bvoris/osintprofdev/README.md

-# Open Source Intelligence Profiler
+# Open Source Intelligence Profiler {STILL IN DEVELOPMENT 9-2022}
 Created By: Brad Voris
 Requirements: requests, types-requests, & BeautifulSoup4 <BR />
 Description: This tool gathers information from the end user about a specific target.
 First name, last/surname, location, etc. are gather to generate a list and